 The film ‘Drawing and Collecting Maps’, displayed at King’s Cross St Pancras, features an interview with Phil Roe, a cartography enthusiast who retired from London Underground in June after 42 years of service.
 This piece sees Roe discuss his remarkable collection of historic tube maps, as well as his own intricately detailed hand-drawn maps.
 ‘The End of the Line’, also on display at King’s Cross St Pancras, is a large-scale film that follows Tube trains on their journey to the Victoria line depot, where the nightly ritual of cleaning and servicing takes place before the daily routes begin again.

-Unveiled later in October, a triptych video at Euston station, called ‘South to North – North to South’, follows the full distance of the line’s subterranean route, filmed from the view of the train driver.
+A triptych video at Euston station, called ‘South to North – North to South’, follows the full distance of the line’s subterranean route, filmed from the view of the train driver.
 The work captures the movement, distance and velocity of the inner workings of the tunnel.

 Brixton and Highbury & Islington stations will feature large-scale photographic works of the ceiling at Victoria station, which is covered with coloured cables and pipes.
 Sedira’s photographs of this mass of exposed cables is visually reminiscent of a Tube map and conceptually links her three films.